-Job posting, resume preparation resources, and placement services are also available through BRTC Career Connections, an online employment resource.
+Job postings, resume preparation resources, and placement services are available through BRTC Career Connections, an online employment resource.
+Bridget Guess, Student Affairs Advisor, is the contact for information about BRTC Career Connections.

 A fulltime Career Counselor is available to assist students with career exploration and employment opportunities.
 The Career Counselor is on the Paragould campus one day per week.